theyashmishra/Machine-Learning-practices/README.md

 # Machine-Learning-practices
-A simple implementation of machine learning in python
+This repository consist implementation of basic algorithms and projects of machine learning.